 It is tempting to start with 1., but changing the foods that you eat is only going to last for a short time, if your main reason for eating is stress.
 The stress will continue to drive you to eat, regardless of your knowledge of healthy eating.
 But once you identify 3., as your priority, then you can begin to introduce choices that decreases your stress levels, and improve your ability to identify and resolve sources of stress.

 I highly recommend taking a stock take of your year.
-Keep your successes and lessons to take with you into 2016, but let go of anything that no longer works for you.
+Keep your successes and lessons to take with you into the New Year, but let go of anything that no longer works for you.

 Celebrating New Years Eve